mcleo-d/morphir-1/README.md

 ---

-## An ecosystem of innovative features.
+## An ecosystem of innovative features

 Supporting the development of your business’ needs in an ever-developing ecosystem based on firm standards and the integration of new languages.